menu

 Overview

 Gouverneur is a very small village located in the state of New York.
-With a population of 3,646 people and just one neighborhood, Gouverneur is the 426th largest community in New York.
-Gouverneur has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 3,617 people and just one neighborhood, Gouverneur is the 426th largest community in New York.
+Much of the housing stock in Gouverneur was built prior to World War II, making it one of the older and more historic villages in the country.

 Occupations and Workforce

 Unlike some villages, Gouverneur isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Gouverneur are a mix of both white- and blue-collar jobs.
-Overall, Gouverneur is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Gouverneur who work in office and administrative support (17.02%), teaching (13.25%), and sales jobs (12.20%).
+Overall, Gouverneur is a village of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Gouverneur who work in teaching (14.04%), sales jobs (13.19%), and office and administrative support (10.64%).

 Also of interest is that Gouverneur has more people living here who work in computers and math than 95% of the places in the US.